stacktracejs/stacktrace.js/README.md

 A Javascript tool that allows you to debug your Javascript by giving you a [stack trace](http://en.wikipedia.org/wiki/Stack_trace) of function calls leading to an error (or any condition you specify)

 # How do I use Javascript Stacktrace? #
-stacktrace.js does NOT require [jQuery](http://jquery.com) to use but it and QUnit are used for unit-testing.
 Just include stacktrace.js file on your page, and call it like so:

     <script type="text/javascript" src="path/to/stacktrace.js" />
     <script type="text/javascript">